dusk-network/node-installer/README.md

 This process will ensure your node is up-to-date with the latest blockchain state, allowing you to sync faster and get back to participating in the network in less time.

+> [!NOTE]
+> If you are experiencing errors in downloading the state, it might be due to some remnants of previous state syncing.
+Try to clean up with `sudo rm /tmp/state.tar.gz`

 ## Diagnostics

 Check if your node is syncing, processing and accepting new blocks: